rauc/rauc/docs/advanced.rst

 This behavior can be used to implement an atomic update of a bootloader.
-To do this, the bootloader, which starts with the required header, is installed in two locations that the ROM code searches for possible boot images.
+To do this, the bootloader, which starts with the required header, is installed in two locations that the ROM code searches for possible bootloader images.
 For example, usually only the code in the first location is used, and the second is redundant and ignored.
 During an update, the currently unused location is updated first, and followed by the other location (which was likely just booted from).
-It is important that the corresponding header is always deleted first, then the boot image is written and the header is only written last.
+It is important that the corresponding header is always deleted first, then the bootloader image is written and the header is only written last.
 This ensures that there is always a valid image in either location and that half-written images are not attempted to boot from.